-Bullying Policy 5054
+Bullying

 Students are prohibited from engaging in any form of bullying.
 The Centers for Disease Control and Prevention defines bullying as "any unwanted aggressive behavior(s) by another youth or group of youths who are not siblings or current dating partners that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated."
 Nebraska statute defines bullying as "an ongoing pattern of physical, verbal or electronic abuse."
-The District's administrators are authorized to use both of these definitions to determine whether any specific situation constitutes bullying.
+The District's administrators will consider these definitions when determining whether any specific situation constitutes bullying.
 Both of these definitions include both in-person and cyberbullying behaviors.